The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Amazon UKCheck Price - Sage Appliances

-At RRP it’s literally under £1200 which is only mildly more than you’ll pay for the Oscar II, and you can get it even cheaper if you find an offer or have a discount code.
+At RRP it’s literally under £1200 which is only slightly more than you’ll pay for the Oscar II, and you can get it even cheaper if you find an offer or have a discount code.

-I sometimes have discount codes to share from Sage Appliances in the UK, by the way… So if you’re in the UK and thinking of buying any Sage coffee brewing tool, join my “brew time” mailing list here, then drop me an email, and if I have a current code I’ll send it to you.
+I sometimes have discount codes to share from Sage Appliances in the UK, by the way… So if you’re in the UK and thinking of buying any Sage coffee brewing equipment, join my “brew time” mailing list here, then drop me an email, and if I have a current code I’ll send it to you.

 Just check out some of the features, and you’ll understand why it’s such a popular machine at this price: